Devendra Fadnavis: Background and government formation

-After the 2024 legislative elections., BJP once again emerged as the single largest party, securing 132 seats, only short by 13 seats to form a majority government on its own.
+After the 2024 legislative elections, BJP once again emerged as the single largest party, securing 132 seats, only short by 13 seats to form a majority government on its own.
 Other key allies like Shiv Sena and NCP also performed well.
 Fadnavis was appointed as the Chief Minister of the state for a third time on 5 December 2024, 12 days after the results were announced.
 Both Eknath Shinde and Ajit Pawar took oath as the deputy chief ministers.

 Vote theft allegations

-Following the 2024 legislative elections and the 2024 Indian general election, allegations of Vote theft were levelled against BJP state governments.
-In August 2025, the Leader of the Opposition in Lok Sabha, Rahul Gandhi alleged voter manipulation in polls including Mahashtra.
+Following the 2024 legislative elections and the 2024 Indian general election, allegations of vote theft were levelled against BJP state governments.
+In August 2025, the Leader of the Opposition in Lok Sabha, Rahul Gandhi alleged voter manipulation in polls including Maharashtra.
 Fadnavis rejected those allegations.
 In October 2025, many regional leaders like NCP–SP chief Sharad Pawar, Shiv Sena chief Uddhav Thackeray, MNS chief Raj Thackeray, and INC leader Balasaheb Thorat met with the Chief Electoral Officer (India) in Maharashtra to submit their complaints urging action on voter irregularities.
-Fadnavis was also invited to be a part of the delegation through an Open letter by Shiv Sena MP Sanjay Raut, but it was not acknowledged.
+Fadnavis was also invited to be a part of the delegation through an open letter by Shiv Sena MP Sanjay Raut, but it was not acknowledged.